Northern Territory Government

 Permits to take eggs and crocodiles

-Each year up to 70,000 eggs and 1,400 live crocodiles are allowed to be taken from the wild.
+Up to 90,000 viable eggs to be collected and 1,400 live crocodiles are allowed to be removed from the wild.